SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Looking up at the cross

-Being that the city owned Mount Davidson in San Francisco and came under scrutiny in 1991 for having a religious symbol on public land.
+The city owned Mount Davidson in San Francisco, and came under scrutiny in 1991 for having a religious symbol on public land.
 Several organizations sued and the city was forced to either sell the land or remove the cross.

 After years of court battles, the city agreed to sell the cross to the Council of Armenian-American Organizations of Northern California (CAAONC) in 1997.
 Voters approved the sale that same year and now the CAAONC owns 0.38 acres of the park where the cross resides.